PeterCamilleri/CX16/docs/vm_sp.md

 ### Accessing Locals

 After space for local variables has been allocated, the next step is to access the data itself.
+Note that this code assumes that it is OK to clobber the Y register.
+If this is not the case, additional code to save and restore the Y register will need to be added.
 We start with a simple fetch of a byte.
 The code to store a byte is nearly identical and so is left as an exercise for the reader.

 ```
   vm_fetch_f             ; Get the variable offset + 2